$180 million in stablecoins now earns inside Trust Wallet

 Trust Wallet announced on February 7, 2026 that its Stablecoin Earn feature has surpassed $180 million in total deposits.
-The milestone marks a significant jump from the $155 million figure reported at the end of 2025, representing roughly 16% growth in just over a month.
+The milestone is up from the $155 million figure reported at the end of 2025, roughly 16% growth in just over a month.
 Users are depositing USDC, USDT, DAI, and USDA into DeFi vaults directly from the Trust Wallet app, earning yield without ever leaving their self-custody wallet.

 The announcement drew immediate attention, pulling 13,000+ views and dozens of replies within the first hour.
 Trust Wallet framed the milestone as proof that idle stablecoins don't need to stay idle: "Your stablecoins don't need to wait.
 They can earn."

-For most of crypto's history, earning yield on stablecoins required navigating DeFi protocols directly.
+For most of crypto's history, earning yield on stablecoins required interacting with DeFi protocols directly.
 Users had to bridge tokens across chains, approve smart contracts, and monitor positions across multiple dashboards.
 Trust Wallet's Stablecoin Earn collapses that entire workflow into a single tap inside the wallet.

 The feature launched in May 2025 and integrates with several established DeFi protocols including Morpho, Aave, Compound, Venus, Spark, Angle, and Kiln.
 Deposits are routed into vaults on Ethereum, BNB Smart Chain, Arbitrum, and Base.
 There are no lock-up periods, withdrawals are available 24/7, and rewards are paid out daily.

-Crucially, the feature maintains self-custody.
+The feature maintains self-custody.
 Funds remain in the user's wallet rather than being held by a third party.
-This is a meaningful distinction in a post-FTX world where centralized yield products have faced scrutiny and, in several cases, collapsed entirely.
+That distinction matters in a post-FTX world where centralized yield products have faced scrutiny and, in several cases, collapsed entirely.

 Trust Wallet's approach aggregates DeFi lending protocols into a curated vault interface.
 When a user deposits USDC into a Morpho-powered vault, for example, those funds are supplied to Morpho's peer-to-peer lending markets.
 The vault handles rebalancing, compounding, and protocol interactions automatically.